IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 to be used by network advertising additional Provisioning Domain information, and clients looking up such information.

+Fragment identifier considerations: N/A

-Additional information: None
+Additional information: N/A

 Person and email address to contact for further information: See Authors' Addresses section

 Intended usage: COMMON

-Restrictions on usage: None
+Restrictions on usage: N/A

 Author: IETF